renswilderom/renswilderom.github.io/python/_posts/2021-11-19-How to get started with Python.md

 comments: false
 ---

-This page will help you to start programming in Python.
-I will explain which software/platforms are both effective and convenient (regardless of how experienced you are).
-My main advice is that you should do your Python programming in Anaconda.
+This page will help you to start with Python.
+My main advice is that you should do your Python programming in Anaconda as it is the most powerful _and_ easy option.

-## Why Python coding in Anaconda makes things more easy (also if you are new to Python)
+## Why Anaconda (also if you are new to Python)

 The popular data science platform Anaconda allows you to write and execute Python programs.
 It comes with many essential packages (pieces of software that you can use in your script) pre-installed, it allows you to easily install additional packages, and it manages the dependencies between these packages.
 It does so automatically, so you don't need to worry about it.

 Anaconda is open-source and its installation comes, for instance, with Jupyter Notebooks (which I will explain in a minute), Spyder (a conventional code editor), and R studio (which can be handy if you sometimes also program in R).
+Follow the following steps to get started with Anaconda and Jupyter Notebooks.

-## How to install Anaconda
+### 1. Install Anaconda

 You can download Anaconda through [this link](https://www.anaconda.com/products/individual/){:target="_blank"}.